-Many are making family travel plans this summer while still seeking socially distanced safe travel options.
+Many are making family travel plans for the year.
 One of the most searched travel options is our National Park System, and one of the travel destinations in Arkansas most searched is Hot Springs National Park.

 The history of Hot Springs National Park (HSNP) dates back at least 3,000 years when five different Native American tribes used these hills to gather novaculite rock, also known as Arkansas whetstone.
 These tribes would use the stone to make materials for their day-to-day living like weaponry and building tools and found it a valuable commerce tool in trading and establishing an economic value.

 Part of the exploration President Thomas Jefferson commissioned for explorers Dunbar and Hunter of the newly gained Louisiana Purchase included a specific mission to explore the tales of the hot springs north of the Ouachita River.
 What Dunbar and Hunter found were spring areas with shack-looking buildings built around them.
 While no one inhabited them at the time, it was evident that this was a transient area that attracted visitors.

 A snowstorm kept the explorers in the area longer than expected, so they brought back minerals, observations, and creatures in these waters they had never seen.
 The attention of the springs grew, and as people came to visit, it became apparent that the hot springs would need protection.
 The thought was that regulation would protect the hot springs and land around them for all Americans to enjoy regardless of age, gender, race, ethnicity or economic status.
 On April 20, 1832, the Hot Springs Reservation was established.
 It was the first time the U.S. Government set protected land, and their goal was to protect the water.